ejparnell/pokemon-research-team/lessons/02_setup.md

 cd pokemon-research-team
 git init

-# Use GitHub to create a repo then clone it down
+# Use GitHub to create a repo, then clone it down
 git clone https://github.com/your-username/pokemon-research-team.git
 cd pokemon-research-team
 ```